Wormhole Time Machines and Multiple Histories: Abstract

 \section{Abstract}

 In a previous paper, we showed that a class of time travel paradoxes which cannot be resolved using Novikov's self-consistency conjecture can be resolved by assuming the existence of multiple histories or parallel timelines.
 However, our proof was obtained using a simplistic toy model, which was formulated using contrived laws of physics.
 In the present paper we define and analyze a new model of time travel paradoxes, which is more compatible with known physics.
-This model consists of a wormhole time machine in 3+1 spacetime dimensions, which can be either permanent (existing eternally) or temporary (activated only for a short time).
+This model consists of a traversable Morris-Thorne wormhole time machine in 3+1 spacetime dimensions.
 We define the spacetime topology and geometry of the model, calculate the geodesics of objects passing through the time machine, and prove that this model inevitably leads to paradoxes which cannot be resolved using Novikov's conjecture, but can be resolved using multiple histories.
 An open-source simulation of our new model using Mathematica is available for download on GitHub.
 We also provide additional arguments against the Novikov self-consistency conjecture by considering two new paradoxes, the switch paradox and the password paradox, for which assuming self-consistency inevitably leads to counter-intuitive consequences.
 Our new results provide more substantial support to our claim that if time travel is possible, then multiple histories or parallel timelines must also be possible.

 {}

 {}